open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/chinmayakelkar.md

 #Windows 10

->I am a graduate student at University of Florida
+>I am a Graduate student at University of Florida
->I have experience of developing software using C/C++, Java.
+>I have worked as a Software Engineer for 2 years.
+I have proficiency in C/C++, Java.
 I am currently learning JavaScript and JS frameworks.

 * Email: chinmaya.kelkar@ufl.edu
 * GitHub: github.com/chinmayakelkar